tomhoper/dygiepp/README.md

 # DyGIE++

+**ONGOING CODE UPGRADES**: I'm in the process of updating the DyGIE code to work with AllenNLP V1 on the new [allennlp-v1 branch](https://github.com/dwadden/dygiepp/tree/allennlp-v1).
+I've also substantially simplified model configuration.
+If you want to train your own models for NER or relation extraction, you should be able to use the new branch.
+If you want to use pretrained models or do event extraction, stay on this branch for now.
+I'll post updates here as they happen.

 Implements the model described in the paper [Entity, Relation, and Event Extraction with Contextualized Span Representations](https://www.semanticscholar.org/paper/Entity%2C-Relation%2C-and-Event-Extraction-with-Span-Wadden-Wennberg/fac2368c2ec81ef82fd168d49a0def2f8d1ec7d8).

 This repository is under construction and we're in the process of adding support for more datasets.